Thao Ma: Return from exile, and death

-On 20 August 1973, Thao Ma returned from exile in a motorized column containing 60 adherents to stage another coup attempt.
-Once they quickly captured Wattay Air Base, Thao Ma returned to the sky in a commandeered T-28.
-Thao Ma and his wingman then attempted to kill again Maj.
+On 20 August 1973, Thao Ma returned from exile in a motorized column carrying 60 adherents to stage another coup attempt.
+Once they quickly captured Wattay Air Base, he took a commandeered T-28, and he and his wingman attempted to again kill Maj.
 Gen. Kouprasith Abhay with a dive bombing raid on his brick villa in Vientiane, demolishing the building and killing his nephew.
-Thao Ma and six other pilots then launched with their T-28s a strike against the Royal Lao Army headquarters.

-However, Wattay Air Base was retaken by loyalist troops of the RLA from the coup force while the air strikes were in progress.
+Thao Ma and six other pilots then flew their T-28s in a strike against the Royal Lao Army headquarters.
+However, Wattay Air Base was retaken by loyalist troops of the RLA while the air strikes were in progress.
 When Thao Ma's strike force returned to the airfield, a truck-mounted Browning M2HB .50 Cal Heavy machine-gun manned by a government soldier brought Thao Ma's T-28 down while he was attempting to land.
 He was hauled wounded from his crash-landed plane and taken to Kouprasith's headquarters in Vientiane.
 There Thao Ma was executed on Kouprasith's order.
 He was 42 years old.